 - unique/different from other events in the community.

 - less formal.

 - where food and/or alcohol is served.

 - where their friends are.

-- opportunities to meet new people.

 Westport Heritage House volunteers work with families to help design programs that appeal to all ages.
 They develop fun programs for adults and kids, such as themed dances, playing board games on winter afternoons, and small festivals with games, local food, and craft vendors.